Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

 - The maximum number of Categories is 15
-- At least one Category per ShareHouse
+- At least one Category per Share house
 - Category doesn't exist unless there is at least one task associated with it

 ### Category ID